 - 1. Complete the general application for admission. - 2.
 Submit photo ID and copy of social security card. - 3.
 Provide a Letter of Recommendation from the Director of Nursing or Administrator from long term care employer (current or previous) - 4.
 Submit a copy of high school diploma or GED/HISET. - 5.
 Submit a copy of current CNA license indicating a minimum of six months' experience as a CNA. - 6.
+Meet minimum passing scores on the Tests of Adult Basic Education (TABE). - 7.
 Receive a satisfactory background screening on a Missouri Family Care Safety Registry Background Screening.